ECSTeam/cf_get_events/README.md

 _Why do I need this plugin?_

-In a large organization, a cloud coundry foundation can have hundreds of microservices.
+In a large organization, a cloud foundry foundation can have hundreds of application instances and LRPs.
 Different pipelines can push changes through out the day and night.
-The `get-events` plugin allows the platform operator to get a quick snapshot of all the service events that took place today, or since yesterday, or from a particular date.
+The `get-events` plugin allows the platform operator to get a quick snapshot of all the LRP events that took place today, or since yesterday, or from a particular date.

-If a micro-service crashes, the service will be restarted.
+If a LRP crashes, that LRP will be restarted.
 That is one big benefit of cloud foundry platform.
 However, this resilience can also mask services that crash frequently.
-The `get-events` plug-in will highlight such services.
+The `get-events` plug-in will highlight such LRPs.

 Using [cf_scripts/app_profiler](https://github.com/ECSTeam/cf_scripts/tree/master/app_profiler)
 the platform operator can script forwarding the plugin output to `Splunk` or `Statsd` based event logger.